sourcegraph/lsif-clang/docs/install.md

 	clang-config.cmake
 ```

-then, do the following:
+Double-check that `llvm@11` was installed correctly with `brew info llvm@11`.
+A successful installation should have output with something like "Poured from bottle on."

+If `llvm@11` was installed

-1. Find the path to `ClangConfig.cmake`:
+1. Manually the path to `ClangConfig.cmake`:

    ```
    find /usr/ -name ClangConfig.cmake